bmpc/bmpc.github.io/_posts/2020-03-14-interface-with-amstrad-cpc6128-using-a-microcontroller.markdown

 ---
 layout: post
-title:  "Interfacing with the Amstrad CPC 6128 using a Microcontroller"
+title:  "Interfacing with the Amstrad CPC 6128 using a microcontroller"
-descrition: "Connecting the Amstrad CPC 6128 expansion port to a Microcontroller (Arduino Mega) and copying information from a micro SD card."
+descrition: "Connecting the Amstrad CPC 6128 expansion port to a microcontroller (Arduino Mega) and copying information from a micro SD card."
 date:   2021-03-14 8:00:00 +0100
 image: /post_assets/2/circuit1.jpeg
 tags: Z80 amstrad cpc6128 arduino retrocomputer